mehmetsamilerturk/chess/README.md

 ## Play Online

 Go to this [link](https://replit.com/@msert/chess) and just click the `run` button.
 It will take a few seconds to load the dependencies.

+Note: Load feature won't work when playing online due to Ruby version being outdated there.
+It works on local copy of the project.